 - Consult a dietitian

 Meeting a food expert and knowing the foods that will help the patient is very important.
-The side effects of chemo differs from person to person and hence taking expert guidance on what the patients need is very important for the recovery process.
+The side effects of chemo differ from person to person and hence taking expert guidance on what the patients need is very important for the recovery process.
 Eating the right kind of food before, during and after the treatment is very important for recovery.
 Before meeting the dietitian make sure you quote down all your concerns.